customink/secondbase/README.md

 #### The Schema Cache

 The ActiveRecord schema cache can serialize your database's structure to avoid complex reflection SQL.
-Read more in about it in the [Rails feature that you've never heard about: schema cache](http://blog.iempire.ru/2016/12/13/schema-cache/) article.
-Second base supports this by automatically dumping the SecondBase cache into the `db/secondbase` directory.
+Read more about it in this *[Rails feature that you've never heard about: schema cache](http://blog.iempire.ru/2016/12/13/schema-cache/)* article.
+SecondBase supports this by automatically dumping the SecondBase cache into the `db/secondbase` directory.
 However, in order to load this file if present, you will need to create a Rails initializer that loads this file.
 For example:

 ```ruby
 # In config/initializers/second_base.rb